Registration

 Information on Credential Recognition Grants for health professionals living or arriving in Saskatchewan

-1. Complete an approved Prior Learning Assessment (PLA) see: CAMLPR website for details;
+• Step 1: Complete CAMLPR Prior Learning Assessment (PLA) see: CAMLPR website for details; and

-2. Be deemed eligible to write the Canadian entry to practice examination(s)
+• Step 2: Be deemed eligible to write the CAMLPR Canadian entry to practice examination(s)

-If you have successfully completed these two (2) steps, you may be eligible for a Credential Document Review (CDR) Letter for SINP.
-Review the document checklist below and if you are eligible, complete the application form.
+If you have successfully completed these two (2) steps, review the document checklist below and if you are eligible, submit the application form.

-Registration with CMLPSK occurs following authorization to work in Canada and your arrival to Canada.
+Registration and licensure with CMLPSK occurs following your arrival to Canada.

-• This licence category requires the applicant to work under supervision.
+• requires the applicant to work under supervision.

 • Supervision Form – The applicant must submit a supervision form signed by themselves and their employer.

-Prior to completing any application form, all Internationally Educated MLTs must email the CMLPSK office at contactus@cmlpsk.ca to determine eligibility and receive guidance.
+Prior to completing any application form, it is recommended all Internationally Educated MLTs email the CMLPSK office at contactus@cmlpsk.ca confirming they have all the document checklist requirements.

-This membership is available to registrants that are practicing and in good standing with the CMLPSK at the time they apply to become non-practicing.
-These registrants are entitled to attend all CMLPSK meetings, use the title of non-practicing medical laboratory technologist, and to receive all CMLPSK publications.
+This membership is available to registrants that are practising and in good standing with the CMLPSK at the time they apply to become non-practising .
+These registrants are entitled to attend all CMLPSK meetings, use the title of non-practising medical laboratory technologist, and to receive all CMLPSK publications.

 Renewal